g613/asterisk-cdr-viewer/README.md

-Simple and fast viewer for asterisk CDRs / recordings.
+Simple and fast viewer for asterisk CDRs / recordings. ( 1.0.14, Oct 7 2017 )

     Asterisk regexp support ( like _XNZ. ) for source / destination / DID numbers.